vtolani95/HumANav-Release/surreal/README.md

 # Make sure you have libglu1
 sudo apt-get install libglu1

-#Delete any default numpy installations

 # Install scipy
 $BLENDER_PATH/2.78/python/bin/python3.5m -m pip install scipy
 ```

-`get-pip.py` is downloaded from [pip](https://pip.pypa.io/en/stable/installing/).
-Replace the `blenderpath` with your own and set `BLENDER_PATH`.

-*Known problem: Blender2.78a has problems with pip.
-You can try with new versions of Blender.
-Otherwise, you can install the dependencies such as `scipy` to a new python3.5 environment and add this environment's `site-packages` to `PYTHONPATH` before running Blender.*

 ## 3. Custom Instructions for HumANav Data Generation